 Polyester is the most widely used material for sportswear.
-However, Merino wool is due to its multiple benefits also becoming increasingly used for sports apparel.
+However, Merino wool is due to its multiple benefits also becoming increasingly popular for sports apparel.
 Therefore, many outdoor enthusiasts and athletes are in doubt which material to choose.
-It’s indeed hard to say which one is better as both materials have advantages and disadvantages.
-For example Merino wool is a better option for hiking base layers as it is naturally antimicrobial (which is very useful for multi-day trips) while polyester is the material of choice for running base layers since such garments can be super light.
+It’s indeed hard to say which one is better because both materials have advantages and disadvantages.
+For example Merino wool is a better option for hiking base layers as it is naturally antimicrobial (which is very useful for multi-day hikes) while polyester is the material of choice for running base layers since such garments are lightweight.
 In the following I will explain the advantages and disadvantages of both materials and give you advice on which material to choose based on the type of your activities.
 For those who are new to sportswear I will also explain which clothes are typically made of polyester and which of Merino wool.

 Note: I regularly use Merino clothing for hiking (see the Gear Tests section) and polyester clothing for running.
-This article is based on research as well as my own experience with the respective materials.
+This article is based on my own experience with the respective materials as well as on research.

 Which clothes are made of Merino wool/polyester?